GfSE/SAF-Specification/stereotypes.md

 ### Documentation
 The Logical Internal Interaction Viewpoint describes System internal behavior based on the exchange between the Logical SOI Elements Usage.
 It depicts the sequence of interactions between the Logical SOI Elements and the exchanged Domain Item Kinds needed to accomplish a System Partial Function.

+Representation:

 A sequence diagram featuring the flow of control between Internal Logical Elements of the SOI.
 Note: This diagram depicts the sending and receiving of messages between the interacting entities called lifelines where time is represented along the vertical axis.
 The lifeline representatives are part properties typed by Logical System Elements.

-## SAF_L8_LFUM
+## SAF_L8_LFUM_Matrix

 ### Icon
 *none*

 ### Documentation
-The Logical Functional Mapping Viewpoint supports the definition of assignment of system functions and system partial functions to conceptual logical system elements.
+The Logical Functional Mapping Viewpoint supports the definition of assignment of system functions and system partial functions to logical system elements.

+Representation:

-A FBS_to_LBS mapping matrix featuring
+A FBS to LBS mapping matrix featuring
 * Functional Breakdown Structure (FBS)
 * Logical Breakdown Structure (LBS)
-* Allocation from system functions and system partial functions to conceptual logical system elements
+* Allocation from system functions and system partial functions to logical system elements

 ## SAF_LogicalContext